 This course introduces students to server-side/backend web development, via PHP and the Wordpress content management system (CMS).
 Students will learn how these tools can be used to create dynamic pages and templates that allow for creating and publishing content without repetitive page development.

-Prerequisites: Web Development 1 IDM 6720 Web Design: Branding and Systems Design 3
+Prerequisites: Web Design: Principles, Web Development: HTML and CSS IDM 6720 Web Design: Branding and Systems Design 3

 This course builds on the design fundamentals and tools covered in Web Design Principles and Collaborative Workflows.
 Students will be introduced to branding for the web, motion design, and designing for applications and content management.
 Students will also be designing for multiple platforms, emphasizing the constant state of change in the interactive field.
 A final design project will incorporate these feature-rich interactive elements into a formal specification ready for programming.